 The modern feeding practices of one or two large meals per day leaves the stomach empty for extended periods, increasing the risk of ulcer development.

-Particularly evident with horses in heavy work where the stomach moves abruptly against the diaphragm.
+Exercise can increase the risk of the acid ‘splash’ onto the upper unprotected layer, this is particularly evident with horses in heavy work where the stomach moves abruptly against the diaphragm.

 The equine stomach capacity is only 7-15 litres, it is naturally designed to digest a steady stream of forage throughout the day.